nf-core/funcscan/docs/output.md

 The output of nf-core/funcscan provides the output directories from each tool applied, as well as a summary of tool outputs for each of the functional groups: antibiotic resistance genes ([DeepARG](https://bitbucket.org/gusphdproj/deeparg-ss/src/master/), [fargene](https://github.com/fannyhb/fargene), [RGI](https://card.mcmaster.ca/analyze/rgi)), antimicrobial peptides ([macrel](https://github.com/BigDataBiology/macrel), [hmmsearch](http://hmmer.org)), biosynthetic gene clusters ([antiSMASH](https://docs.antismash.secondarymetabolites.org)) and functional annotation ([prokka](https://github.com/tseemann/prokka)) and ([prodigal](https://github.com/hyattpd/Prodigal)).

-Furtermore, for reproducibility, versions of all software used in the run is presented in a [MultiQC](http://multiqc.info) report.
+Furthermore, for reproducibility, versions of all software used in the run is presented in a [MultiQC](http://multiqc.info) report.

 The directories listed below will be created in the results directory (specified by the `--outdir` flag) after the pipeline has finished.
 All paths are relative to this top-level output directory.
 The default directory sturcture of nf-core/funcscan is: